NUT-00: Notation, Utilization, and Terminology¶

 }

-amount is the amount of the Proof, secret is the secret message and is a utf-8 encoded string (the use of a 64 character hex string generated from 32 random bytes is recommended to prevent fingerprinting), C is the unblinded signature on secret (hex string), id is the keyset id of the mint public keys that signed the token (hex string).
+is the secret message and is a utf-8 encoded string (the use of a 64 character hex string generated from 32 random bytes is recommended to prevent fingerprinting), C

-0.2 - Protocol
+0.2 - Protocol¶

-In case of an error, mints respond with the HTTP status code 400 and include the following data in their response:
+In case of an error, mints respond with the HTTP status code 400

 {